-During the 11-year forecast period through FY 2026, toll revenue on the Southern Connector Extension is projected to approach \$13 million, up from \$9 million in FY 2016.
-A higher toll revenue growth in FY 2018 and FY 2023 is largely due to the indexing of cash toll rates implemented every five years as required by the Statutes.
-The projections for the Southern Connector Extension are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the improving economy in Florida, continued growth in tourism and the declining unemployment rates, and the resulting growth in both car and truck traffic on the Turnpike.
+During the 11-year forecast period through FY 2029, toll revenue on the Southern Connector Extension is projected to exceed \$23 million, up from \$15 million in FY 2019.
+A higher toll revenue growth in FY 2019 reflects recovery from the revenue loss due to Hurricane Irma in the preceding year as discussed in section 3.4.
+Additionally, a higher toll revenue growth in FY 2023 and FY 2028 is largely due to the indexing of cash toll rates implemented every five years as required by the Statutes.
+The projections for the Southern Connector Extension are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the improving economy in Florida, continued growth in tourism, the declining unemployment rates, and the resulting growth in both car and truck traffic on the Turnpike.